For some color, texture, height, and drama, look at adding some summer bulbs to your garden.

 The Calla lily thrives best in moist soil and lots of sunlight or part shade.

-They are frost-loving, and so you can treat them as annuals as they’ll still do well under freezing temperatures.
+They are frost-loving, so you can treat them as annuals, as they’ll still do well under freezing temperatures.
 Most varieties achieve a height of one foot.

 Caladiums are an idyllic choice for enhancing shady corners because of their colorful leaves that have shades of red, white, and pink.

 Because of the colors of its leaves, you don’t have to worry when the plant goes out of bloom.
 They can do well both on the ground and in vases and can grow up to two feet tall.

 Caladium leaves can be heart or arrow-shaped.
 They grow best in moist but well-drained soil and prefer full shade.